caeksec/plainonly/README.md

 ## TODO (Highest to Lowest priority)
 ```
-~~1.
-FIX combiner to work with multiple files~~
+1. FIX combiner to work with multiple files ✔️
-~~2.
-ADD support for multiple files to be analyzed~~
+2. ADD support for multiple files to be analyzed ✔️
-~~3.
-ADD support for files in a dir to be analyzed~~
+3. ADD support for files in a dir to be analyzed ✔️
-3. ADD support for the combiner to combine multiple files into one file (without breaking) | Maybe
+3. ADD support for the combiner to combine multiple files into one file (without breaking) | Maybe ⚠️
-~~4.
-Optimize the script for larger files.~~ | Right now its based on CPU and Hard Disk speed
+4. Optimize the script for larger files. | Right now its based on CPU and Hard Disk speed ⚠️
-5. ADD support for other file formates. csv, zip, tar | Maybe if others use it for data aggr
+5. ADD support for other file formates. csv, zip, tar | Maybe if others use it for data aggr ⚠️
 6. Redo the script to be able to choose which to output.
-1) Emails, 2) Passwords | Should be fine for now
+1) Emails, 2) Passwords | Should be fine for now ⚠️
 ```